Orion Environmental Writers’ Workshop

 Workshops will be offered in poetry, fiction, and creative nonfiction.
 Please submit a cover letter and sample of your work through Submittable.
 For prose, please send a 1,000 – 1,500 word writing sample; for poetry, send up to six pages of poetry.

-Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted within a couple of weeks of applying.
+Acceptances will be made on a rolling basis and applicants will be notified whether they have been admitted within a few of weeks of applying.

 Note that a variety of housing options at different price points are available at the Omega Institute.
 Those who apply earlier will be able to choose their housing sooner.
 Some housing options may sell out faster than others.